On 'The Bachelor,' Corinne Is a Human Conspiracy Theory

 Call it The Corinnetervention.
 During Monday’s episode of The Bachelor, the women remaining on the show—frustrated to the breaking point at the antics of Corinne Olympios, the season’s resident woman-child—gathered upon a plush couch, wine goblets in hand, and offered her their indictments.
 Corinne, they said, is overly sexual with Nick Viall, the season’s appointed Bachelor and the women’s collective boyfriend.
 She is also too immature for the 36-year-old Nick.
 (It’s not just that Corinne is 24, the women insisted; it’s that—as she is fond of reminding her fellow castmates—she is a 24-year-old who has a nanny.)
 Corinne, also, is too “privileged.”
 She is too disrespectful.
 She slept through a Rose Ceremony.
 Perhaps above all: In a show in which the frenemyships among the women who are dating the same dude serve as a reliably satisfying b-plot to the central romances, Corinne is decidedly Not Here to Make Friends.

-Which makes her, on the one hand, simply that most classic of reality-show characters: Corinne is this season’s appƒointed villain.
+Which makes her, on the one hand, simply that most classic of reality-show characters: Corinne is this season’s appointed villain.
 She foments drama.
 She is a bikini-clad agent of chaos.
 She is a factory-formed fusion of Vienna from Jake’s season and Chad from JoJo’s, with a little dash of Olivia from Ben’s thrown in for good measure: She is wacky, and brazen, and she really, really does not care what you think.
 But Corinne is also, despite her outspokenness (“I definitely know how fto turn on the sex charm,” she says into the camera), a cipher.
 She invites, even more than disdain from her castmates or delight from her viewers … doubt.
 With her, the question isn’t just the typical one—is she Here for the Right Reasons?—but also the more basic: Is she here at all?
 Is Corinne really a 24-year-old “business owner” from Miami, looking for love?
 Is she an actor?
 Is she “a preteen girl who got trapped in a Big and/or 13 Going on 30–style body-swap”?
 Is she in on the joke?
 Or is she simply the butt of it?

 The Bachelor, which has spent its 20 previous seasons figuring out what audiences really want from “reality,” is tantalizingly opaque about all of that.
 In a show that has long derived drama from its villain edits, Corinne offers a newer kind of character, based on a newer kind of trope, based on a newer way of teasing viewers.
 Corinne Olympios, “business owner” and nanny-haver, is getting the conspiracy edit.